peteclark-ft/ersatz/README.md

 For example, to stub an `/__health` API call, you can use the following configuration:

 ```
+version: 1 # the ersatz fixtures version.
+Releases will be backwards compatible
+fixtures:
    /__health: # the path of the stub
       get: # the http method
          status: 200 # the response status code to use
          headers: # a map of http response headers to values
             content-type: application/json
          body: # the body of the response - this will be serialised to match the content-type (if provided, otherwise json is the default)
             id: health-check
             ok: false
 ```

 Similarly, to stub a `/__gtg` API call: